 The camera is mounted on the front of a quadcopter, real time footage is then sent from a video transmitter, to a video receiver on the ground.
-And finally the video is displayed either on a monitor or FPV Goggles.
+And finally the video is displayed either on a monitor or a pair of FPV Goggles.

-More advanced and sophisticated setup may include telemetry, OSD, DVR and other gear.
-Here we will go into more detail about each component in a FPV system.
+A more sophisticated setup may include telemetry, OSD (on screen display), DVR (digital video recorder) and other gear.
+Here we will go into more detail about each component within an FPV system.

 Video Transmitter and Receiver

-Video Transmission determines the reliability and max range of your video link.
+The video transmission system (including VTX – transmitter, VRX – receiver and antennas) determines the reliability and range of your video link.

-- FPV frequency – explains what the advantages are with different frequencies, and why we use 5.8Ghz for mini quad
+- What frequency is used for FPV – this post explains the advantages of different frequencies, and why 5.8Ghz is the most common for mini quad

-- Channels in 5.8Ghz frequency band – each frequency has a number of channels, pilots can choose different channels when flying together
+- Channels in 5.8Ghz frequency band – each frequency has a number of channels, which pilots can choose so they do not interfere when flying in groups

-- It’s possible allow more people fly together by managing video frequency properly, such as utilizing more frequency bands and adding more frequency separation
+- It’s possible to allow more people to fly together by managing video frequency properly, such as utilizing more frequency bands and adding more frequency separation

-Not all video transmitter / receiver can run on all channels, it could be brand dependent.
+Not all VTX and VRX operate on compatible channels, so make sure your VRX supports the channels your VTX uses. it could be brand dependent.
 Make sure your VRX supports the channels on your VTX.

 Antenna for VTX and VRX

 Learn about FPV antenna basics and how to choose the best FPV antenna in this tutorial.
-In this guide we covered:
+In this guide we cover: